The Casper College School of Health Science will no longer offer X-rays of Halloween treats or the haunted house and carnival on Halloween.

-- Casper College offers also Computed Tomography and Magnetic Resonance Imaging certificate programs.
+- Casper College offers also Computed Tomography, Magnetic Resonance Imaging, and Mammography certificate programs.

 - Program Effectiveness Data: In addition to the program mission, goals and learning outcomes listed on this site, the performance of the program is reflected through program effectiveness data as defined by the Joint Review Committee on Education in Radiologic Technology.